-A seasoned loan is defined as a loan that did not previously have an Arch MI Commitment issued, is closed and at least one mortgage payment has been received or the first mortgage payment is past due.
-Seasoned loans are considered on a case-by-case basis.
-Please contact Servicing at servicingreinstatements@archmi.com, or call 877-642-4642 (Option 3).
+Closed loans that did not previously have an Arch MI Commitment issued and where at least one mortgage payment has been made are considered on a case-by-case basis.
+Please contact Servicing at: servicingreinstatements@archmi.com, or call 877-642-4642 (Option 3).

-For loans that have an expired Arch MI Commitment and a payment has been made see section 1.05.03, Extensions.
+For loans that have an expired Arch MI Commitment and a payment has been made, see section 1.05.03, Extensions.

-Single-closing construction-to-permanent loans that are modifying to the permanent financing for which interest-only payments have been made during the construction period and for which the mortgage insurance was not activated at the initial closing are not considered seasoned loans.
+This section does not apply to single-closing construction-to-permanent loans that are modifying to the permanent financing for which interest-only payments have been made during the construction period and for which the mortgage insurance was not activated at the initial closing.